danielbirman28/FoodRecipesProject/README.md

-# Investigation on the relationship between dessert recipes and their total steps
+# Investigation on the relationship between dessert recipes and their total steps #
-### By Daniel Birman and Megha Kataki
+<h4>By Daniel Birman and Megha Kataki<h4>

+# Overview #
-#<H1> This is a data science project for DSC80 at UCSD focusing on exploring the relationship between healthy vs non healthy recipes, and how many steps each recipe contains.
+<h4>This is a data science project for DSC80 at UCSD focusing on exploring the relationship between healthy vs non healthy recipes, and how many steps each recipe contains.<h4>